3 Tips to Painting Hardware

 If the hardware has a screw backing such as a drawer pull, push the end of the screw through the cardboard or foam so the pull sits upright.
 You can also use an upside down egg carton for holding knobs while you paint.

 There you go!
 Easy as 1, 2, 3.
-I generally use a metallic spray paint for hardware, I love a good ORB color, but you can also have fun and paint hot pink, canary yellow, or a beautiful country blue knob if you’d like.
-If you’ve made mistakes painting knobs and hardware in the past, no worries, you can remove old paint with paint thinner and start again (assuming the knobs are metal).
+I generally use a metallic spray paint for hardware, like this spray paint from Rust-Oleum , but you can also have fun and paint hot pink, canary yellow, or a beautiful country blue knob if you’d like.
+If you’ve made mistakes painting hardware in the past, no worries, you can remove old paint with paint thinner and start again (assuming the knobs are metal).
 Happy painting!